ckeditor/ckeditor5/docs/examples/how-tos.md

 ### How to check the CKEditor version?

 To check your editor version, open the JavaScript console available in the browser's developer tools.
-This is usually done through the browser's menu or by right-clicking anywhere on the page and choosing the `Inpect` option from the dropdown.
+This is usually done through the browser's menu or by right-clicking anywhere on the page and choosing the `Inspect` option from the dropdown.

 Enter the `CKEDITOR_VERSION` command to check the currently used CKEditor 5 version.